-Each year, CCMF offers up to three (3) $5,000 scholarships to active CCMF members accepted to the “Leadership Decision Making: Optimizing Organizational Performance” program at Harvard’s Kennedy School of Executive Education.
+Each year, CCMF offers up to two (2) $5,000 scholarships to active CCMF members accepted to a program at Harvard’s Kennedy School of Executive Education.

 As city managers, we make decisions every day.
 It is a rare opportunity to step away from the daily pressures and expectations and examine how we personally operate.
 The program provided an opportunity to learn new concepts and put into practice those concepts with a diverse group of professionals from around the world.